SMCS Enrichment Program

-Invention Project is a fun, hands-on week-long STEM (Science, Technology, Engineering and Math) camp that is offered during the summer at SMCMS for students entering grades 6-9!
+Invention Project is a fun, hands-on week-long STEM (Science, Technology, Engineering and Math) camp that is offered during the summer at for students entering grades 6-9.

 Scholarship assistance or flexible payments are available upon request.
 Please contact the program director for confidential consideration for this option.
 If you would like to help other families benefit from the SMCS Enrichment Program, you can contribute to the scholarship program by clicking on the registration link above.

-Click here to view or add photos from an SMCS Enrichment Program event.
+Click here to view or add photos from an SMCS Enrichment class or event.
+Thanks for sharing!

 Late Pick Up